maxnd/mxMarkEdit/README.md

 **Version 1.3.9**

 - Added `Meta + Shift + P` to show the picture contained in a Markdown image link at the beginning of the current paragraph.
-- Bugs fixing: deleting some cells in the grid didn't activated the save function.
+- Bugs fixing: deleting some cells in the grid didn’t activated the save function.

 **Version 1.3.8**

-- Bugs fixing: the checking of duplicate words didn't always work as expected.
+- Bugs fixing: the checking of duplicate words didn’t always work as expected.
 - Added the shortcut `Meta + Shift + G` in the grid to search upward.

 **Version 1.3.7**